dsblank/gramps-ez-mcp/README.md

 ### MCP Client Configuration

-For use with MCP-compatible clients (like `ez-mc-chatbot`), create a configuration file:
+For use with MCP-compatible clients (like `ez-mc-chatbot`, Cursor, etc), you will need a configuration file.

+For example, for `ez-mcp-chatbot`:

 **Example: `ez-config.json`**